ExcessiveOverkill/BuildingWireEstimator/README.md

 ## Running

-Run the "output.exe" file to start the program
+Run the "main.exe" file to start the program

 Answer the prompts and select the input pdf file